vickramravichandran/angular-datepicker-light/README.md

 `bower install angular-datepicker-light-zz`

-### Customizations (v1.2.1.1)
+### Customizations (v1.2.5)

-This plugin is heavily customized as per our need.
+This plugin is heavily customized as per my need.
 But keeping in mind that this remains re-usable.
-If it's pull request gets accepted i might delete this plugin, otherwise this plugin will remain usefull(at-least for us).
+If it's pull request gets accepted i might delete this repo, otherwise this repo/plugin will remain use-full(at-least for us).

 Below is intro of few customizations: